 The journey to the Blue Grotto from the marina was approximately 10 minutes.
 The driver took us into several caves.
 The color variation of the water was pretty incredible.

 The photos below are the raw images taken with an iPhone 8.

 The color varied based on the cave, water depth, and sunlight.
 At times, the water was electric aqua and other times, a deep blue color.

 Here’s a short video of us hanging around in a cave.

 In closing, I am happy that we visited Malta but we would not visit Malta again.
-It lacks substance, if you will.
+It lacks luster.
 There is not much to see or do there so a holiday in Malta must be treated like a beach vacation and beach vacations are not exciting when the beaches are rocky and when you have to haul all of your beach stuff on lengthy bus journeys.
-Greece is where it is at as far as Mediterranean islands go.
+Greece is where it is at as far as the Mediterranean islands go.

 Or maybe the way to visit Malta is via super yacht or sailboat…